 Keeping stakeholders informed about investment in their area.

-Yorkshire Water Chief Executive Richard Flint is a Trustee of WaterAid and fundraising for WaterAid forms an integral part of our Hands Up volunteering initiative.
+Yorkshire Water Chief Executive Richard Flint is a former Trustee of WaterAid and fundraising for WaterAid forms an integral part of our Hands Up volunteering initiative.

 Text SAFEWATER to 70300 to donate £3*

 WaterAid is an international not-for-profit, determined to make clean water, decent toilets and good hygiene normal for everyone, everywhere within a generation.
 Only by tackling these three essentials in ways that last can people change their lives for good.